John Liggins: Missionary in Japan

 Liggins arrived in the port of Nagasaki on May 2, 1859, two months before the official opening of the foreign settlement.
-By month-end he received a letter from the Foreign Missions Committee in New York officially sending him and Williams to Japan, as he later noted in the Spirit of Mission.
+By month-end, he received a letter from the Foreign Missions Committee in New York officially sending him and Williams to Japan, as he later noted in the Spirit of Mission.
 Liggins thus became the first recorded Protestant missionary to arrive in Japan after the country ended over two centuries of self-imposed isolation.
 Williams arrived in Nagasaki on June 29.
 Liggins (and later Williams) was initially housed at Kotokuin within Shofukuji Temple since the official foreign settlement was not yet ready.

 Liggins immediately began teaching English to Japanese interpreters.
-However, the new Nagasaki bugyo, in line with centuries of official government policy, forbad him to teach Christianity.
+However, the new Nagasaki bugyo, in line with centuries of official government policy, forbade him to teach Christianity.
 His religious duties (and later Williams') were thus mainly limited to ministering to American and British residents of the foreign settlement and visiting sailors.
 Religious texts could not be openly distributed, but the sale of academic publications afforded Liggins and Williams some engagement with eager Japanese purchasers on matters relating to Christian teaching.
 While in Nagasaki, Liggins prepared a book entitled One Thousand Familiar Phrases in English and Japanese, one of the first books of its kind published in Japan.

 However, a cholera epidemic struck fast-growing Nagasaki by September.
 In October 1859 Presbyterian missionaries Dr. and Mrs. James Curtis Hepburn also arrived in Nagasaki from Shanghai, but chose to continue by boat, eventually settling in Kanagawa.
 Liggins' health problems returned, so on February 24, 1860, he set sail from Nagasaki for the United States.
-Liggins never again set foot in Japan, although he only resigned his missionary post in 1869 due to continued ill health.
+Liggins never again set foot in Japan, although he only resigned from his missionary post in 1869 due to continued ill health.